 Routine Filings that Clients Sometimes Neglect

-A client may also need to convert their entity type in Delaware from an LLC to a Corporation.
-If they foreign qualified their Delaware company in another state, a specific filing may be required to be completed in the secondary jurisdiction to reflect this specific change as well.
-Or, perhaps, a client is converting a non-Delaware company into a Delaware company from another state.
-While filing a Delaware Certificate of Conversion and new Certificate of Formation/Incorporation is routine, if the client wishes to complete this process, they also may need to work with the domestic state of incorporation to determine if any loose ends need to be tied on their end.
+When converting an entity type in Delaware from an LLC to a Corporation, specific filings may be required in any secondary jurisdiction where the company is foreign qualified to reflect this change.
+Similarly, when converting a non-Delaware company into a Delaware company from another state, filing a Delaware Certificate of Conversion and new Certificate of Formation/Incorporation is routine.
+However, business owners should also work with the original state of incorporation to determine if any additional steps are needed.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.